YEEES Final Conference

 - In case necessary, please include the acknowledgements in a separate page

-There will be a special issue on the topic of resilience through teaching.
-For this special issue we are looking for contributions on
+There will be a handbook on the topic of resilience through teaching.
+For this handbook we are looking for contributions on

 • Teaching methods

 • Practical examples

 From all the submissions within the education track (Track 1), the peers will select the papers that will be published in a handbook of resilience through teaching.
 Contributions recommended from the peers for this issue will be informed about this choice.

 Title: Transformational entrepreneurship education – Introducing innovative methods, formats and research from an international and interdisciplinary perspective

 Societal transition, rapid technological changes and severe sustainability issues call for innovative educational approaches which develop

 the complex set of competences needed to solving these issues.
 The YEEES Training Center, an international and interdisciplinary network of university teachers and researchers from Germany and Southern Africa, thus, works on these approaches by connecting the fields of management/ entrepreneurship, information and communication technologies (ICT) and sustainability.